mebobby2/elixir-todo/README.md

 When registering the process locally under an alias, will keep things simple and relieves us from passing around the process pid.
 Of course, the downside is that we can run only one instance of the database process.

-### Benefits/drawbacks of cast
+### Benefits/drawbacks of cast/call

 Using cast promotes scalability of the system because the caller issues a request and goes about its business.
 This comes at the cost of consistency as we can't be confident about whether a request has succeeded.
+Calls can also be used to apply back pressure to client processes.
+Because a call blocks a client, it prevents the client from generating too much work.
+The client becomes synchronized with the server and can never produce more work than the server can handle.
+In contrast, if you use casts, clients may overload the server, and requests may pile up in the message box and consume memory.
+Ultimately, you may run out of memory, and the entire VM may be terminated.

 ### Hack to circumvent long running init/1 callbacks